jiayunz/GitHub_Crawler/README.md

-# Github Crawler
+# GitHub Crawler

-A crawler used to retrieve the information of Github users using Github official APIs.
+A crawler used to retrieve the information of GitHub users using GitHub official APIs.

 ## Installation